Shearman & Sterling (London)

 ", said another correspondent.
 On the other hand "Holidays do not always go uninterrupted by work"

 .
-But the general consensus is that the firm is a very happy ship, reflected in its excellent placing in the 2012 RollOnFriday Firm of the Year Survey.
+But the general consensus is that the firm is a very happy ship, reflected in continually excellent placing in the RollOnFriday Firm of the Year Survey (third place in 2014)

 Salaries are - as with most US firms - well above Magic Circle rates.
 And despite a freeze in 2009 (and, in the case of NQs, an actual cut), the cash has now flown back up to the standard US wallet-busting levels (albeit ranging wildly within bands).
 And we're told that there's a decent bonus scheme, so if you have a really busy time of it you can, in theory, still earn New York rates.
 Even if getting onto the all-equity partnership is thought to be pretty tricky.